Bug Bounty

 Please refer to the README file (opens in a new tab) and the release details (opens in a new tab) of the respective contract version on GitHub as well as our developer docs (opens in a new tab) for an extensive overview of the intended behavior of the smart contracts.

-For the allowance module, please refer to the corresponding README file (opens in a new tab).
+For the modules, please refer to their corresponding READMEs:

 Compensation